Zapeth/dosbox-staging/CONTRIBUTING.md

 - Avoid complex template metaprogramming.
 Simple templates are fine.
 - Avoid complex macros.
 If possible, write a `constexpr` function or simple template instead.
-- Never write `use namespace std;`.
+- Never write `using namespace std;`.
 We don't want any confusion about what comes from STL and what's project-specific.
 - Before using some platform-specific API - check if SDL2 provides cross-platform interface for it.
 It probably does.

 ### Code Formatting

-For *new* code follow K&R style - see [Linux coding style] for examples and some advice on good C coding style.
+For new code follow K&R style - see [Linux coding style] for examples and some advice on good C coding style.

-Following all the details of formatting style is tedious, that's why we use custom clang-format ruleset to make it crystal clear.
+Following all the details of formatting style is tedious, that's why we use custom clang-format ruleset to make it crystal clear, skip to ["Using clang-format"](#using-clang-format) section to learn how.

-TODO
-Skip to [using clang-format] section for a quick reference.

 [Linux coding style]:https://www.kernel.org/doc/html/latest/process/coding-style.html